amannn/action-semantic-pull-request/README.md

 See [Conventional Commits](https://www.conventionalcommits.org/) for more examples.

 Additionally, the special `[WIP] ` prefix is supported, to indicate that a pull request is work in progress and isn't ready to be merged.
 In this case the PR title isn't validated and the pull request checks remain pending.

+Note the usage of [`pull_request_target`](https://github.blog/2020-08-03-github-actions-improvements-for-fork-and-pull-request-workflows/) in place of `pull_request` as the event trigger is necessary for a fork-based workflow so the API token is valid for status reporting.